channouze/VaultLeech/README.md

 # VaultLeech
 Download Vault videos for offline use

-Currently supports all free videos from 2013 to 2017
+Currently supports all free and subscriber videos from 2013 to 2017

 Usage: VaultLeech url (e-mail) (password)